 The interview is your foot in the door with your next potential employer, but you only get one shot at impressing them.
 The following dos and don’ts will help you put your absolute best foot forward and get more job offers…

 Do: Research the company, check out the website, Facebook page, Twitter feed, and other social media before the interview.
 How does the company present itself, its workplace culture, and its employees?
 If the dress code appears to be business casual, then break out your slacks and dress shirt.
-If it’s more formal, then dress the part in traditional business attire form head to foot.
+If it’s more formal, then dress the part in traditional business attire from head to foot.

 Don’t: Dress down.
 It’s better to be slightly more formal than required than to come to the interview dressed too casually, as this gives the appearance that you are not serious about the position.
 If you’re unsure at all, dress better than you think is necessary.